neurologic/Comparative-Animal-Behavior/observation-and-analysis/components.md

 ---
 > ⏳ 15 min

-We can think of action-specific energy as thd total *motivation* for a particular behavior (FAP).
+We can think of action-specific energy as the *motivation* for a particular behavior (FAP).
 Both internal drive and external stimuli contribute to this motivation.
 As an analogy, think of eating behavior.
 The liklihood that you will eat a food can depend on the properties of the food itself.

 ***Q: Fill in the following graph according to your food preferences.***